hashicorp/learn-terraform-console/README.md

 ## Terraform Console Command

-Starting config in `main.tf` defines an EC2 instance and a bucket.
+Starting config in `main.tf` defines an EC2 instance, a bucket, and an IAM role that allows the EC2 instance to read the contents of the bucket.

 Init.